varmfskii/zxnext_tools/PHILOSOPHY.md

 libnetpbm to compile/run.

-My view on open source software is that if you are unsatisfied with a price of software, you can let the creator know about it.
+My view on open source software is that if you are unsatisfied with a piece of software, you can let the creator know about it.
 Don't expect them to do anything about your concerns.
 They probably care, but they have their own priorities and reasons for doing things.
 If your concerns are not sufficiently addressed and you have the ability, then